Bugatti has unveiled the Chiron Sport — a new version of the Chiron at the 2018 Geneva Motor Show.

 The Chiron Sport is claimed to be the first production car to feature windscreen wiper arms made from carbon fibre.
 This new development means that there’s no need for articulated joints which normally feature on the conventional wipers.
 The function of these joints has been integrated into the carbon fibre structure of the wiper arms.
 In addition, the wiper arm tips, which are made from aluminium, are produced by 3D printing process.
 The new carbon fibre wipers are 77% or 1.4 kg lighter than their predecessors.

 Less weight, faster

 Although the power is same at 1500 PS, the Chiron Sport weighs 18 kg less, thanks to the new lightweight parts.
 The materials include lighter glass in the rear window and a new, lighter exhaust deflector.

-There is also a dynamic handling package with stiffer suspension.
-This includes a new control strategy for the shock absorbers, which react 10 percent more stiffly than on the Chiron on average.
+There is also a dynamic handling package with a stiffer suspension.
+This includes a new control strategy for the shock absorbers, which react 10% more stiffly than on the Chiron on average.
 The steering has also been modified without sacrificing its direct feel and its calculable performance.
 These new settings only take effect in the Handling mode of the Chiron Sport, which is therefore distinguished from the EB mode more clearly for the driver, Bugatti said.

-In addition to these changes, the rear-axle differential has been optimized and the car now features a Dynamic Torque Vectoring function that distributes torque individually to the wheels on each side, significantly improving the steering behavior and agility of the vehicle, especially in tight curves.
+In addition to these changes, the rear-axle differential has been optimized and the car now features a Dynamic Torque Vectoring function that distributes torque individually to the wheels on each side, significantly improving the steering behaviour and agility of the vehicle, especially in tight curves.
 This change is effective in all driving modes.